IgniteUI/igniteui-docfx/en/components/chip.md

     min-width: 2em;
 }
 ```
-Add the `chipList` and the functions, that handle the events:
+Add the `chipList` and the functions that handle the events:

 ```ts
 import { IBaseChipEventArgs, IChipsAreaReorderEventArgs } from "igniteui-angular";